redixhumayun/redixhumayun.github.io/_posts/2024-01-03-atomics-and-concurrency.md

     return return_value;
   }
 ```
+*Note: This queue doesn't handle the [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
+This blog post is too long to bring in hazard pointers, so I'm leaving that out*

 So there you have it.
 Atomics in C++.
 Very complicated and there is zero chance I'd ever put this into production.
 Especially because I'm fairly certain my concurrent queue would break ;-)

 If you want access to the code mentioned above, look at [this file](https://github.com/redixhumayun/concurrency/blob/master/concurrent-queue/cpp/lock-free-queue.hpp) and [this file](https://github.com/redixhumayun/concurrency/blob/master/concurrent-queue/cpp/atomics.cpp).